xAPI-vle/moodle-logstore_xapi/README.md

 ```

 #### Clone Docker Support
-Now we are going to clone another repo, a specialized Yet version of the `moodlehq/moodle-docker` docker support repo.
+Now we are going to clone another repo, and this time it can go wherever you want.
+It is a specialized Yet version of the `moodlehq/moodle-docker` docker support repo.

 `git clone git@github.com:yetanalytics/moodle-docker.git [Docker Support Dir]`